 Michigan Corpus of Upper-Level Student Papers

 MICUSP is a corpus of advanced student writing from 16 disciplines at the University of Michigan.
-The papers were authored by both final year undergraduates and first to third year graduate students.
+We hope it will be beneficial for the study of proficient academic writing across levels and disciplines.

 The Michigan Corpus of Upper-level Student Papers (MICUSP) is a collection of around 830 A grade papers (roughly 2.6 million words) from a range of disciplines across four academic divisions (Humanities and Arts, Social Sciences, Biological and Health Sciences, Physical Sciences) of the University of Michigan (U-M), Ann Arbor.
 MICUSP was created by a team of researchers and students at the U-M English Language Institute (ELI).